I’ve seen many coaches succeed, both specialists (have a niche) and generalists (no niche).

 It’s an individual.
 Not a grouping nor a population.

-When creating a persona, you actually give this description a fun name like Go-Getter Gary (a type A executive who has big goals but struggles to stay focused) or Balancing Betty (overwhelmed working mom who needs better life balance).
+When creating a persona, you actually give this description a fun name like Go-Getter Gary (a type-A executive who has big goals but struggles to stay focused) or Balancing Betty (an overwhelmed working mom who needs better life balance).

 Meet Smiling Simon

 Here are some traits that define Smiling Simon, a single geeky guy who wants somebody to love.

 When you take a look at the simple persona above, can you see how easily you can tie your coaching to things he cares about?

 For example, instead of saying, “I will coach you to set goals, stay accountable and succeed in life” you can say to him, “I’ll coach you to get around shyness, to meet a special, smart geeky gal.”

 Learn how to create a website that appeals to your PERSONA and turn them into a paying client in The Coaching Website Guide.Check out the guide

 When you create a PERSONA, it becomes much easier to do things like …

 - Decide on what content to write about